Ryanoonan/chessbot/README.md

 CS4701 Project

 How to use:
+Install stockfish '''brew install stockfish'''

+Create a file at the top of the repo named .env, and put your path in it STOCKFISH_PATH=""

 Run python train_chessnet_stockfish.py
 Pip install all the things you need to install (Sorry i didnt make a requirements.txt)